This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are other ways I can help my child prevent tooth decay?

 - Put only formula or breast milk in your baby's bottle.
-Do not put sweetened drinks, such as juice, in his bottle.
-Limit juice intake to 6 ounces per day.
+Do not put sweetened drinks, such as juice, in his or her bottle.
+Limit juice to 4 ounces per day after your baby turns 1 year old.
+Your baby should be able to drink fruit juice out of a cup.

 - Do not put your baby to bed or nap time with a bottle.
 Breast milk and formula contain sugars.
-If your baby falls asleep with a bottle, these liquids can sit in his mouth and cause cavities.
-Instead, hold your baby while you feed him and then put him down to sleep.
+If your baby falls asleep with a bottle, these liquids can sit in his or her mouth and cause cavities.
+Instead, hold your baby while you feed him or her and then put your baby down to sleep.

 - Provide healthy foods and drinks to your child.
 Choose foods and drinks that are low in sugar.
 Read food labels to help you choose foods that are low in sugar.
 Limit candy, cookies, and soda.
 Do not dip a child's pacifier in sugar, syrup, or any other sweetened liquid.